Gunman kills 2 during Oslo Pride festival; terror suspected | Law-Order

 “Many were fearing for their lives,” he said.
 “On our way out we saw several injured people, so we understood that something serious had happened.”
 Norwegian television channel TV2 showed footage of people running down Oslo streets in panic as shots rang out in the background.

-Investigators said the suspect was known to police, as well as to PST, but not for any major violent crimes.
-His criminal record included a narcotics offense and a weapons offence for carrying a knife, Hatlo said.

-Hatlo said police seized two weapons after the attack: a handgun and an automatic weapon, both of which he described as “not modern” without giving details.
+Police said the suspect had a criminal record that included a narcotics offense and a weapons offense for carrying a knife.
+PST said it spoke to him in May this year “because he had shown a certain interest in statements that were interpreted as insults to Islam.”
+“In these conversations, it was assessed that he had no intention of violence, but PST is aware that he has had challenges related to mental health,” the agency said in a statement.

-Police advised organisers of the Pride festival to cancel a parade scheduled for Saturday.
+Police advised organizers of the Pride festival to cancel a parade scheduled for Saturday.

 “Oslo Pride therefore urges everyone who planned to participate or watch the parade to not show up.
-All events in connection with Oslo Pride are cancelled,” organisers said on the official Facebook page of the event.
+All events in connection with Oslo Pride are canceled,” organizers said on the official Facebook page of the event.

 “We must stand together to defend our values: freedom, diversity and respect for each other.
 We must continue to stand up for all people to feel safe,” the monarch said.